-It is my opinion that CAM have failed to present adequate documentation of safety.
-They give testimonies or talk a lot with out documented proof.
-That lack of documented studies may very well be due to lack of funds to research properly.
+It is my opinion that CAM has failed to present adequate documentation of safety.
+They give testimonies or talk a lot without documented proof.
+That lack of documented studies may very well be due to a lack of funds to research properly.

 Why are YOU not donating funds to reliable documented studies for natural remedies instead of complaining about dumb doctors or big drug companies?

 Who is to blame for lack of cures for the sick?

 The CAMS, I know, seems to blame the FDA for neglecting to research the “natural remedies”…that blame is faulty.
 Below I share links to how the FDA works.
 You may want to re-think the blame game and redraw your own better-informed conclusions.

 I admit that I have one foot on the Natural side and the other foot on the side of US governmental regulations for safety.
 If you have read this far, I may have pissed you off with my opinion already.

 I grew up on Natural Foods and herbs in the 1950s